Times have changed since gaudy accessories and gold foil symbolised luxury and wealth implied overspending on things that drained earth’s resources.

 Ancient Greece is a complex topic but from what I can summarise about Sparta, it was a wealthy state with a strong education system called the Agoge where elite boys would take part in physical training to mould them into the strongest and most disciplined soldiers.
 Spartan girls were also brought up to be strong and supportive so they could provide strong babies to continue the Spartan lineage.
 But Sparta ruled over the Helots – peasants who farmed the land and provided food for their wealthy Spartan overlords.
 Over time, resentment between the Helots and the ruling Spartans led to a war.
 Even though the Spartans won the war, this class struggle plagued and weakened them for a long time until eventually they had a war with Athens over the city of Thebes which led to Sparta’s demise.

 Similarly, fast forward a few thousand years to modern Greece with huge levels of inequality and impoverishment leading to the election of Syriza on an Economic platform.
 Greece is saying “we’re going to be playing by our rules now and we will no longer be subjected to EU humiliation and Economic imbalances”.

-It’s time we each question where our beliefs, values, pre-dispositions come from – when we realise that much of them are human-made, and full of flaws, perhaps we will start to improve our condition and change the world.
+It’s time we each question where our beliefs, values, pre-dispositions come from.
+When we realise that much of them are human-made and full of biases, perhaps we will start to improve our condition and change the world.

 I wonder when the Silicon Valley / Tech bubble is going to burst?
 It seems to me it is lacking integrity.
 Although it was touted as the Economic Saviour and Tech.
 Revolution that will propel humanity forward and create fairness, in reality it’s just hipster Entrepreneurs who claim to be different than the corporates they left but they end up emulating them.